h2oai/h2o-3/h2o-docs/src/product/data-science/hglm.rst

 Estimation of parameters using machine learning estimation via EM
 -----------------------------------------------------------------

-The EM algorithm addresses the problem of maximizing the likelihood by conceiving this as a problem with missing data.
+The Expectation-Maximization (EM) algorithm addresses the problem of maximizing the likelihood by conceiving this as a problem with missing data.

 Model setup
 ~~~~~~~~~~~